Dishu system

-A secondary spouse was called a ceshi (側室, lit. "side household") or Shu wife (庶妻).
+A secondary spouse was called a ceshi (側室, lit. "side household") or shu wife (庶妻).
 A man might participate in a small ritual, or no ceremony, to take on a shu wife.
-Several Shu wives were allowed for one man at the same time according to the law.
-A shu wife‘s son was called the Shu son (庶子).
+Several shu wives were allowed for one man at the same time according to the law.
+A shu wife‘s son was called the shu son (庶子).
 Shu sons had to regard the Di wife of their father as their mother and respect her.
 Their birth mother would be called yiniang (姨娘, lit. "aunt").
-Based on social standards, it was required that the Di wife's major responsibilities were managing all Shu wives and taking care of them like her younger sisters.
-However, if Shu wives did not show respect to the Di wife, then the Di wife had the right to punish them.
+Based on social standards, the di wife's major responsibilities were managing all shu wives and taking care of them like her younger sisters.
+However, if shu wives did not show respect to the di wife, then she had the right to punish them.

-Di sons, regardless of their age, held much higher social status than the Shu sons, and the eldest Di son (嫡長子) held the paramount position over all other children of the house.
-An illegitimate son, born out of wedlock, was generally categorized as a Shu son, though he would have much lower status than those born to legitimate Shu wives.
-Tang dynasty law prescribed that if a Di son died, his eldest Di son (Di grandson) should be the successor, taking precedence over all other members of the family; if a Di grandson could not be found, the Di son's next full-brother (born of the same zhengshi mother) should be the successor.
-If no Di offspring were available, a Shu son could be considered.
+Di sons, regardless of their age, held much higher social status than the shu sons, and the eldest di son (嫡長子) held the paramount position over all other children of the house.
+An illegitimate son, born out of wedlock, was generally categorized as a shu son, though he would have much lower status than those born to legitimate shu wives.
+Tang dynasty law prescribed that if a di son died, his eldest di son (di grandson) should be the successor, taking precedence over all other members of the family; if a di grandson could not be found, the di son's next full-brother (born of the same zhengshi mother) should be the successor.
+If no di offspring were available, a shu son could be considered.